 麻豆原创 Launches Institute of Artificial Intelligence to Advance Research, Talent Development Across Disciplines

-麻豆原创 launched the Institute of Artificial Intelligence, a new university-wide initiative bringing together top faculty, industry partnerships and cross-campus collaboration to position the university as a national leader in AI.
+麻豆原创 launched the Institute of Artificial Intelligence, a new university-wide initiative that brings together top faculty, industry partnerships and cross-campus collaboration to position the university as a national leader in AI.
 The institute will also support 麻豆原创鈥檚 AI for All Initiative, which integrates AI into teaching and learning across disciplines, ensuring students graduate with the ability to use AI effectively in their careers.

 Honoring Excellence on Founders鈥 Day